Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "I don't.
 Not really anyway," Francis said.
 Ricard looked silently at him.
 "I don't know, it's just weird."

+"Weird in a bad way or some other way?"

+"Are you my psychologist now?"
+Francis looked up at Ricard who laughed back at him.

+"I'll be whatever you need me to be," Ricard said.

 --

+All things considered, Francis thought, the kitchen was in good shape.
+Ever the gentleman, Ricard had insisted that he carry all the groceries inside while Francis figured out whether any of the kitchen appliances still worked.

+Thankfully, Patricia had managed to throw out all the perishable food from the fridge and pantry, so there wasn't much cleanup needed.
+When Ricard had carted in the food they'd brought with them, they were left with their own provisions and an assortment of questionable fruit preserves and jams that had escaped Patricia's cleaning.

+"Do you think these are still good?"
+Ricard said, holding up a jar of orange marmalade to the light.
+"I remember Mona gave me a bunch of these when she came to visit, but I never got to eat all of them."

+"She was ever fond of unloading food on people," Francis said, turning the kitchen tap and wincing at the rust brown water that rushed forth.
+"It's charming when you get them a few times a year, but me and Pat had to actually eat all the stuff she couldn't give away.
+I've had more toast with marmalade than you can imagine."

+"Too much of a good thing?"

+"*Way* too much of a good thing," Francis said.
+With the tap running to clear the water, he turned his attention to the refrigerator.
+It was old and bulky, like a bathtub turned on its side and stapled to the wall.
+Francis wouldn't be surprised if it held up a significant part of the house, it had been there so long as he could remember.

+Francis flicked a dusty switch on the side and the fridge clattered to life.
+Ricard looked at it, wide-eyed.

+"It probably won't explode," Francis said, smiling at his fiancé.

+"That thing is a monstrosity," Ricard said, approaching the way-too-loud appliance.
+"Yet it has an undeniable charm."

+"That could describe many things in this house," Francis said.
+He picked up the jar of marmalade that Ricard had put down on the kitchen counter.
+"Did you remember to bring a loaf of bread?"

+"Do you actually want to eat that?"
+Ricard said, turning in surprise as Francis struggled with the lid.

+"Yeah, of course I do," Francis said, gritting his teeth with effort before giving up and handing the jar to Ricard.
+"I loosened it for you."
+He grinned as Ricard opened it without much exertion.

+"Is the toaster here as old as everything else?"
+Ricard asked, producing a loaf of white bread from their grocery bags.

+"

 --